KDE/digikam-doc/batch_queue/base_tools.rst

 To use the G'MIC processor in the Batch Queue Manager, place the tool in your Assigned List of tools, and select the desired G'MIC filter to run with your queued images.

-Between the Batch Queue Manager sessions, the G'MIC tree-view will remember the last used filter.
+Between Batch Queue Manager sessions, the G'MIC tree-view will remember the last used filter.
 The last used filter is also preserved if you save the Assigned List of tools as a Batch Queue Manager workflow.